wavefrontHQ/docs/pages/doc/csp_getting_started.md

 <p>When you create an organization during a service onboarding process, you become its first <strong>Organization Owner</strong>.</p></td>
 </tr>
 <tr><td><strong>Organization Administrator</strong></td>
 <td>The VMware Cloud <strong>Organization Administrator</strong> role has limited administrative access.
 Users with that role can invite and manage only users hat have roles with lower administrative permissions.
-For example, they can grant or manage access for other users and groups who have the <strong>Organization Member</strong> role, but cannot manage users, groups, or resources who are assigned the <strong>Organization Owner</strong> or <strong>Organization Administrator</strong> role.
+For example, they can grant or manage access for other users and groups who have the <strong>Organization Member</strong> role, but cannot manage users, groups, or resources who are assigned the <strong>Organization Owner</strong> or <strong>Organization Administrator</strong> role. <p>Users with the <strong>Organization Administrator</strong> role can have additional access if other permissions are explicitly assigned to them.
+For example, when the <strong>Billing Read-only</strong> check box is selected, users with the <strong>Organization Administrator</strong> role can have read-only access to billing-related information and the option to generate usage consumption reports.</p>
 </td>
 </tr>
 <tr>
 <td><strong>Organization Member</strong></td>
-<td>The VMware Cloud <strong>Organization Member</strong> role has read-only access to the resources in the organization.
-Users with this role can have additional access with additional permissions assigned.</td>
+<td>The VMware Cloud <strong>Organization Member</strong> role has read-only access to the resources in the organization. <p>Users with the <strong>Organization Member</strong> role can have additional access when additional permissions are explicitly assigned to them.
+For example, when the <strong>Access Log Auditor</strong> check box is selected, they can access all audit data for the organization in the associated vRealize Log Insight Cloud service instance for their organization.</p></td>
 </tr>
 </tbody>
 </table>